 Is there a reason for why they said that?

 We got wined and dined by all the major labels.
 Like brutally, we were kind of going to go with this major label and that major label.
 They all decided that they didn’t want to take the risk with us.
 We respected that but I think it really catalysed a real progression within the band.
 When we realised that R1, which we respect and have supported as listeners for so many years, they were really on our side.
-That was really humbling moment.
-But every thing is, we had no aspiration for this band to do anything like this.
+That was a really humbling moment.
+But everything is, we had no aspiration for this band to do anything like this.
 It sounds cliché but we have been doing this for us and we got used to being in underground bands and nothing happening.
 When we got on Radio1 and the EP charted at number 2 on iTunes for a bit it was really humbling.
 It’s been a lot of hard work.

 We have a massive tour in January all the way through to February.
 Europe in February, then SXSW in March.
 Doing some touring in America because of our label over there.
 Then we are off to Australia and then try and get as many big festivals spots as possible.